Robert Sears (physician): Views on vaccines

-Sears' activism includes opposition to California Senate Bill SB277, a bill which proposes to eliminate non-medical vaccine exemptions.
-He also compared non-vaccinating parents to Nazi-persecuted Jews.
-A fellow pediatrician considered the comparison "disgraceful":
+Sears opposed California Senate Bill 277, a California state law finalized in June 2015 that eliminated non-medical vaccine exemptions.
+While advocating against passage of the law during an April 2015 Senate hearing, Sears acknowledged it would not prevent patients from seeking medical exemptions or penalize doctors for granting them.
+He claimed that he opposed it because, in his experience, many doctors would not take reports of prior adverse vaccine reactions seriously and could not be relied upon to issue medically indicated exemptions.

+In a June 2015 Facebook post, Sears compared non-vaccinating parents to Nazi-persecuted Jews.
+Sears later edited out the Holocaust comparison and added an apology to the end of the post.
+In a piece published by The Daily Beast, pediatrician Daniel Summers labeled the comparison "disgraceful":

 "To compare the plight of the Jews under Hitler to that of those who willingly forego a preventive treatment that safeguards not only the health of their children, but the community as a whole is to lose all moral grounding.
 It is to purloin the most appalling suffering of the 20th century’s greatest victims, and assign it to those whose choices make not only themselves but their neighbors less safe.
 It is repulsive....
 Dr. Bob Sears should be ashamed of himself."